 - Blind spots, use mirrors and be aware of the traffic around you.

 - Maintain a safe distance, more weight means more distance needed to safely stop.

 The old Boy Scout motto is true for today’s drivers.
 Take time before June 3 to have your truck inspected.
 Ask your carrier or safety department to look at any areas that may need to be addressed.
 Most truck stops and service centers offer safety inspections and can accommodate requests when you receive general maintenance like oil changes or tire rotations.
 Check with your carrier for any partnerships or special programs available to you.

-PFS requires, and provides at no charge, that each of our owner operators complete brake inspections each quarter.
-Following DOT recommendations our owner operators are required to maintain safety records and repair records on file.
+PFS requires, and provides at no charge, that each of our Owner Operators and Lease Purchasers complete brake inspections each quarter.
+Following DOT recommendations our Owner Operators and Lease Purchasers are required to maintain safety records and repair records on file.
 Our drivers receive free drive through “Safety Lane” inspections as a benefit at each of our terminals.
-This is just one way we support our owner operators.
-For more information about benefits afforded our owner operators, contact via our contact page or by phone.
+This is just one way we support our Owner Operators and Lease Purchasers.
+For more information about benefits afforded our Owner Operators and Lease Purchasers, contact via our contact page or by phone.